jango2106/TabletopNotes/D&D/VampireWithThomas/People/PCs/Gorin Globsnatcher.md

 1. Has something kept secret in his backpack.
 Dont know what it is
 2. Is on a quest to the [Barming Mountain Range](/D%26D/VampireWithThomas/Places/Lands/Barming%20Mountain%20Range.md).
    - TBD
+3. Can write and has written many books